yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

-No matter what kind of computer your application is running on (HW, VM, Container), it will be using a file system...
+No matter what kind of computer your application is running on (HW, VM, Container), it will be using some variation on the concept of the Linux file system...
 ![image](filesystems-allthewaydown2.png?)

 Navigate around a little from your terminal prompt: